 The festival in Ladakh showcases the best of the cultural heritage of the region.
 Splendid masked dances are performed to the accompaniment of cymbals, drums, and longhorns.
 A colorful fair, displaying some beautiful handicrafts, is the special highlight of the festival.

-The festival offers the opportunity to all the inhabitants of the village and families to meet and socialize.
-The brass trumpets, even three meters long, are played by the monks and the whole event turns into a big party, its a show not to be to missed.
+The festival offers the opportunity for all the inhabitants of the village and families to meet and socialize.
+The brass trumpets, even three meters long, are played by the monks and the whole event turns into a big party, it’s a show not to be missed.